yoctoalex/rseries-dmz/README.md

 ![Secure Mesh Site](./assets/vmware_app.png)

-## 1.3 Deploy and Configure Big-IP on F5 rSeries
+## 1.3 Deploy and Configure BIG-IP on F5 rSeries

-### 1.3.1 Deploy Big-IP on F5 rSeries
+### 1.3.1 Deploy BIG-IP on F5 rSeries

 Download the BigIP image from the [F5 Downloads](https://my.f5.com/manage/s/downloads) for F5OS and save it to your local machine.